meadityagrawal/Forest-Cover/README.md

 Better results were achieved other prediction models, best of which being: Support Vector machine (74%), K means (71.016%) and combination (71.77%) of SVM, Naïve Bayes, and K- nearest neighbors.
 The accuracy table for different methodologies applied is given below.

+4. Evaluation
+5.
+The preliminary findings results in 74% accuracy for test data and 80% while cross validating in SVM.
+I believe that results are good so far as we have 565892 observation but it can get better with feature selection, Bagging and Random forest.